-The auction registration further supplements the offer to enter into a contract and provides the Delivery Terms, including the delivery period, the agreed quantity of ACCUs and the delivery schedule.
-See Step 2 - Auction registration^{xiv}.
+The auction registration further supplements the offer to enter into an Optional Delivery contract and provides the Delivery Terms, including the delivery period, the agreed quantity of ACCUs and the delivery schedule.

-The auction registration is only valid for the single auction that is specified in the application.
+The auction registration is only valid for the single auction that is specified in the auction registration application.